eradiate/eradiate/docs/data/intro.rst

 * developers can rely on the file resolver to look up shipped data using relative paths, because the resource installation location is always added to the file resolver.

+The documentation of the :class:`.FileResolver` class contains details on how to use it to look up registered locations.